Sunbird-Saral/react-native-saral-sdk/ml_models/handwritten_digits/readme.md

 ``
 $ python train.py
 ``
+## To check training stats of model using TensorBoard
+- Execute ``$ tensorboard --logdir logs/`` on another terminal window
+- Switch to SCALAR tab to check-realtime performance

 ## Keras to tflite model converter
 - Go to ``src/``
 - Run ``keras_to_tf_converter.py`` module to convert keras model to tflite model.